omoefe-123/Marketpeak_Ecommerce/README.md

 ![](Images/Barista_cafe.jpg)

-## Task 6 Continous Integration and Deployment Workflow
+## 3. Continous Integration and Deployment Workflow
  * To ensure a smooth workflow for developing, testing and deploying my e-commerce platform follow this structured approach.
- ### 1. Developing New Features and Fixes
+ ### Step 1.
+Developing New Features and Fixes
    Create a Develpoment Branch using the below command

    `git branch development`